noviamaharaniii/PBI_Kimia-Farma_Big-Data-Analytics_Final-Task/README.md

 2. Open Google BigQuery and make a new project called "Rakamin-KF-Analytics"
 3. Create a new dataset called "kimia_farma" and import the CSV datasets that were given into it.
-4. Create the data marts by combining the necessary information from the CSV datasets.
+4. Create the data mart by combining the necessary information from the CSV datasets.

 <details>